Low carbohydrate foods

 The amount of sodium in them varies widely, so choose your manufacturer carefully.
 Plus, it nourishes you with calcium, essential for bone and tooth health.

 Carbohydrates: 9 grams in 1 cup (200g)

 In recent years, Greek yogurt has been gaining popularity.
 Because you get about 23 grams of protein with just one serving, which really benefits your muscles and it is also commonly included in Dukan diets.

 Carbohydrates 11 grams in 1 cup

-Adding goat’s milk in your diet can be a really beneficial step, since it has fewer carbohydrates than cow’s milk and has other properties that sets it apart from other milks.
-It is better absorbed and, according to recent studies, is richer in nutrients, in particular omega fatty acids.
+Adding goat’s milk to your diet can be beneficial since it has fewer carbohydrates than cow’s milk and other properties that set it apart from other milk.

 Carbohydrates: 1,2 grams per 100 grams

 Tofu isn’t just for vegetarians!
 It offers low-cost, low-carb protein for meat-eaters who want a meat-free evening.